input-output-hk/marlowe-cardano/doc/metadata-server/README.md

 ## Motivation

 Marlowe is a high-level language with a set of properties which are crucial for writing reliable financial contracts.
-A possibility to audit the code of the contract which was already initiated on-chain seems to be critical to any participant "invited" to it.
+A possibility to audit the source code of the contract which was already initiated on-chain seems to be critical to any participant "invited" to it.
 Marlowe and its current implementation on Cardano chain gives us access to the source code of the contract, ability to do static analysis over it and "step by step" simulation so it provides the fundamental layer of trust for the language users.

 To build a contract exchange platform (Marlowe Marketplace) and execution environment (Marlowe Run) we want to be able to also associate and provide contract template information suitable for human consumption (like title, description, statistics and certification etc.).
 We want to verify that provided metadata information about the transaction template is consistent with the Marlowe contract embedded in the transaction on-chain.
-Additionally we should allow the contract initiator to attach a specific set of data (like documents, agreements) to the particular contract instance.
-We want to be able to provide a validity proof for these data and present it to all other participants as well if necessary.
+Additionally we should allow the contract initiator to attach a specific set of data (like documents / agreements or dedicated description) to the particular contract instance.
+We want to be able to provide a validity proof for these data and present it to all other participants as well.

-We want to implement this in an efficient manner avoiding huge payloads on the blockchain and by use of existing or emerging Cardano standards.
-Additionally we need to keep the protocol decentralized so anybody can take the role of a metadata provider.
+We want to implement this in an efficient manner avoiding huge payloads on the blockchain and using existing or emerging Cardano standards.
+Additionally we need to keep the protocol decentralized so anybody can take the role of the metadata provider.

 ### Scope limits

 We can identify additional sources of metadata information which can be associated with contract transactions running on the blockchain.
 There are also parts of the proposed metadata format which we should extend in the future.
 These parts/problems we want to tackle in a separate proposals:

 - Role token metadata (icon, currency description etc.) handling.
-They are presented in Cardano wallets and blockchain explorers.
+These data are presented in Cardano wallets and blockchain explorers.
+Please refer to [CIP-25](https://cips.cardano.org/cips/cip25/) which describes NFT metadata format.

 - Localization (`l10n`) layer for the metadata format.